RodrigoFranco91/RodrigoFranco91/README.md

 -->
 # Hi there! 👋

-My name is Rodrigo Franco de Lima 🧑
+-My name is Rodrigo Franco de Lima 🧑

-I'm from Pouso Alegre - MG 🇧🇷
+-I'm from Pouso Alegre - MG 🇧🇷

-I'm a Web Developer 💻
+-I'm a Web Developer 💻

-Nowadays I'm looking for a new job 🔍
+-Nowadays I'm looking for a new job 🔍

 Reach me out 👇🏼